 The Chairman is responsible for leadership of the Board and for facilitating the conditions for the overall effectiveness of the Board, Board Committees and individual Directors.
 This includes setting the agenda of the Board in consultation with the CEO and promoting constructive engagement among the Directors as well as between the Board and the CEO on strategic issues.
 The Chairman plays a significant leadership role by providing clear oversight, direction, advice and guidance to the CEO and Management on strategies.

 The Chairman and the CEO are not immediate family members.
 The separation of the roles of the Chairman and the CEO and the resulting clarity of roles provide a healthy professional relationship between the Board and Management, and facilitate robust deliberations on the business activities of CRCT and the exchange of ideas and views to help shape CRCT’s strategic process.
+Given that the roles of the Chairman and CEO are held by separate individuals and the Chairman is an ID, no Lead ID is required to be appointed.

 Principle 4: There should be a formal and transparent process for the appointment and re-appointment of directors to the Board.